Skip to Content

 It’s far but it’s worth going.

-Par contre
+📘 Par contre meaning, pronunciation, examples

 Nicolas est très fort en allemand.
 Par contre, il n’est pas très doué pour l’anglais.

 Nicolas is very good at German.
-But, on the other hand he’s not very good at English.
+But on the other hand he’s not very good at English.

 Gérald est très beau, par contre il n’est pas du tout intelligent.